hawkinswood/prettygoodsecurity/content/pages/resources/index.md

    - Choosing devices with good update histories
    - Understanding the importance of business-class routers

-For comprehensive router security documentation, tools, and the latest updates, visit [RouterSecurity.org](https://routersecurity.org).
+For comprehensive router security documentation, tools, and the latest updates, visit [RouterSecurity.org](https://routersecurity.org){target="_blank" rel="noopener"}.
 The site is regularly updated with new security information and maintains a "Routers in the News" section for current security issues.